pedroarvellos/memory-game.github.io/README.md

 ## How to use

-Go to the desired page and download it:
+Download the project directly or go to a specific folder and download it by git:

 `git pull`